-- Associate Professor, School of Materials Science & Engineering, UNSW 2009-
+- Associate Professor, School of Materials Science and Engineering, UNSW Sydney 2009 - Present

-My research interests are in the areas of energy-materials, hydrogen storage and metal matrix composites (MMCs).
+My research interests are in the areas of energy-materials, hydrogen storage, nano-carbonaceous materials and metal matrix composites (MMCs).
 Major contributions to the fields are:

 - Identification of hydrogen trapping ability in different microstructures to provide a better understanding on the hydrogen embrittlement of steel.